JoshParker96/weather-app/README.md

 ### Getting Started

-Once you have everything installed run
+Once you have everything installed navigate to the app.js file and run the command

 ```
 npm install
 ```
-this will install all dependencies on to your local machine
+this will install all dependencies on to your local machine.
+Then run the command

-Once you have done that, navigate to the app.js file and run the command

 ```
 node app.js -a "<your addres>"